AlexandreFenyo/net-monitor/README.md

 - the standalone build is available on: http(s)://host:port/net-monitor/javascript/public/net-monitor.standalone.min.js

-- the dependencies, for use with the standalone bui
+- the dependencies, for use with the standalone build

 ## Install from the npmjs repository